-The sheer walls are coated in desert varnish,.
+The sheer walls are coated in desert varnish.
 As I climb up and down the cornflower domes of Navajo Sandstone, testing the crumbly shelf rock, I enjoy leaps up and down, using my upper body to climb down pour-offs.

 Rocks out here flirt with you to climb them.
 If you spend time with them, natural steps and clefts, ladders and walkways make themselves apparent.
 They invite you to test them, to wander yourself up and down all over their wide backs.
-Wild rock, no less than Michelangelo’s block of marble, is sculpture, shape waiting to be liberated, and climbed.
+Wild rock, no less than Michelangelo’s blocks of marble, is sculpture, shape waiting to be liberated, and climbed.
 And that liberation happens naturally all over the face of this rocky planet.
 No one has to help it along.
 Erosion and mass wasting are automatic processes.
 It’s as if someone wrote a program.
 Someone slept and dreamt the rocky world and, once set, the stone begins to dream itself, to sculpt itself.
 We, too, are in the process of that becoming, sculpted and sculpting ourselves.
 That was the answer to the question I asked myself on this trip: What was I supposed to do with my life?
 I was ‘supposed’ to allow myself to happen, to let myself take shape.

 Almost as soon as I’d left it behind, my mind began to obsess on that pack.
 You’ll never find it.
 The slickrock here stretches for miles in waves and everything ends up looking the same.